March is National Reading Month: It’s Never too Early to Start Reading to Your Child

 - Give children an opportunity to choose their own books.

 - Read stories repeatedly.
-Children enjoy repetition and it helps them become familiar with the way stories are organized.
+Children enjoy repetition, which helps them become familiar with how stories are organized.

 Here are some resources available to both families and educators to help inspire children to pick up a book and become lifelong readers: